tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ### Highly Configurable

 ### Use the Cloud Provider of Your Choice
+While deployments on Tembo Cloud have multi-vendor selection on its roadmap, Tembo Self Hosted can be used on any cloud service that supports Kubernetes.
+This means if you prefer a certain cloud vendor, but Tembo Cloud doesn’t support it at this time, you can self-deploy Tembo Self Hosted!
+This extends both to major and minor cloud providers, as long as they provide Kubernetes as a service.

 ### Your Region, Your Standards
+Standards and compliance are critical for any production-grade operation.
+While many of these standards are related to the technology itself, often the discussion of geographic placement comes to light.
+Tembo Self Hosted is flexible in the region in which it is deployed, offering data residency requirements.

 ### Dedicated Support When You Need It
 As part of Self Hosted, users gain access to a dedicated support plan, which is prioritized according to case severity.